EPCCed/hpc-intro/_episodes/12-cluster.md

 generally storage that can hold data permanently, i.e. data is still there even if the computer has been restarted.

-On smaller systems there will be a separate physical disk on each node, just like the hard drive on your own laptop; on larger systems, all the nodes share storage on a central disk storage system.
+On smaller systems there may be a separate physical disk on each node, just like the hard drive on your own laptop; large systems tend to have diskless nodes.
+However, on all systems the nodes will have access to a shared central disk storage system.

 {% include figure.html url="" max-width="40%" file="/fig/node_anatomy.png" alt="Node anatomy" caption="" %}